 What did the kids pack?

 Apparently they both felt a need to bring loads of shoes!
 Yes shoes!
-I think Anya said she has 2 flip-flops, watershoes, sneakers and 2 slip on shoes.
-Lars has sneakers, flip-flops, watershoes, and slip on sneakers.
+I think our daughter said she has 2 flip-flops, watershoes, sneakers and 2 slip on shoes.
+Our son has sneakers, flip-flops, watershoes, and slip on sneakers.
 I just think that is so odd and funny.
 Oh well, they need to lug them all around and apparently they had room in their carry on luggage, so go for it.

 What are we going to share on our 8 week road trip in Europe?

 We plan to post several times a week to the blog and daily on social media, so keep coming back for the latest details!